 The program is not only offered to individuals with physical and emotional disabilities.
 We welcome anyone in the community who will benefit from the program.
-Cancer patients find that the largeness and strength of the equine instructor offers them the opportunity to focus more on the instructor than their own illness.
+Individuals find that the largeness and strength of the equine instructor offers them the opportunity to focus more on the instructor than their own illness.

 One of the major areas is that of communication.
 Individuals with Fetal Alcohol Spectrum Disorder, developmental delays, autism, cerebral palsy, and other disorders that inhibit communication and mobility, have the opportunity to relate to equine-assisted therapy in a structured easy going environment.